rzander/DevCDR/README.md

 > Installation Manual on [Wiki](https://github.com/rzander/DevCDR/wiki/Deploy-to-Azure)

-if you want to get DevCDR as a managed Service, look at: https://romawo.com/
+if you want to get DevCDR as a managed Service, have a look at: https://romawo.com/
 ![](https://romawo.com/images/ROMAWO_Header_green_72.png)

 ## Features